DSpenn/PWAHW/README.md

 ## Description

 A text editor that runs in the browser.
-The editor will be a single page application that meets the PWA criteria.
-Additionally the application will feature a number of data persistence techniques that will serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline.
+The editor is a single page application that meets the PWA criteria.
+Additionally the application features a number of data persistence techniques that will serve as redundancy in case one of the options is not supported by the browser.
+The application also functions offline.
-Getting and storing data to an IndexedDB database. using `idb`.
+Getting and storing data to an IndexedDB database using `idb` [Heroku deployed](https://floating-tundra-48465.herokuapp.com)
-[Heroku deployed](https://floating-tundra-48465.herokuapp.com)

 ## Technologies Used